A Guide to Online Auctions in Calgary

 Another common stereotype about auctions is that they move fast – and that’s true!
-Probably the single most intimidating aspect about auctions, online or otherwise, is the flurry of quick bids.
+Probably the single most intimidating aspect of auctions, online or otherwise, is the flurry of quick bids.

-Although most auctions last a few hours, the time spent bidding on certain items can fly by in as fast as 30 seconds.
-Use the auction catalog to learn the order the items will be presented, so you’re ready to bid when the item you want is up for sale.
+Although most auctions last a few hours, the time spent bidding on certain items can fly by as fast as 30 seconds.
+Use the auction catalogue to learn the order the items will be presented, so you’re ready to bid when the item you want is up for sale.

 Set a Budget – and Stick to It

 Auctions are fast and fun.
-Whether you’re new to the world of online auctions, or you’re an experienced participant, it’s easy to get caught up in the excitement and spend more than you should.
+Whether you’re new to online auctions or an experienced participant, it’s easy to get caught up in the excitement and spend more than you should.